 Utah has 5 National Parks: Canyonlands, Arches, Zion, Bryce Canyon, and Capitol Reef.
 I like to think of Great Basin as Utah’s sixth National Park, even though it is in Nevada.
 A lot of people aren’t aware that this park is so close– just 3 hours from Salt Lake City.
 Some people know the park for what makes it famous: Lehman Caves.

 Last weekend we camped at Great Basin National Park, and it was really fun.
 There are 4 campgrounds in the park, and each site is very affordable.
 The campgrounds are shady and have picnic tables and water.
 There are flush toilets at all 5 of the campgrounds in this park.
+We like to stay in Lower or Upper Lehman Creek Campgrounds.
+They are shady, beautiful and near the creek.

 The park itself is free.
 The only thing you need to pay for is access into the cave and campground fees if you camp.